 - 11 Pet-Friendly Houseplants

 I watered mine a couple of days before I did the repotting.
-A dry plant is stressed so I make sure my indoor plants are watered 2- 4 days in advance.
-I find that if I water the day of, the soil can be too soggy making the process a bit more messy than it already is.
+A dry plant is stressed, so I ensure my indoor plants are watered 2- 4 days in advance.
+I find that if I water the day of, the soggy soil can make the process a bit more messy than it already is.

-To remove the Rhaphidophora from the pot, I laid it on its side and gently pressed on the grow pot.
-If it’s being stubborn, you may have to run a knife along the edge of the root ball to loosen it.
+To remove the Rhaphidophora from the pot, I laid it sideways and gently pressed on the grow pot to loosen the roots.
+If it’s stubborn, you may have to run a knife along the edge of the root ball.
 I’ve also cut grow pots if the root ball is tight and the plant won’t pull out.

-Massage the roots if need be to loosen so you can pull them apart a bit.
-The roots of this plant weren’t tight at all so just a gentle massage did the trick.
+Massage the roots to loosen them a bit.
+The roots of this plant weren’t tight at all, so a gentle massage did the trick.

-Put enough the mix in the pot so that the top of the root ball is about 1/2″ below the top of the pot.
+Put enough of the mix in the pot so that the top of the root ball is about 1/2″ below the top.
 I put the root ball inside the 6″ pot to measure how much mix I needed to add in.

 Fill in around the root ball with the potting soil and the amendments.
-I tamped the soil down between the root ball and sides of the pot to get the plant to stay standing up straight.
+I tamped the soil between the root ball and the sides of the pot to get the plant to stand up straight.

 Top with a 1/2″ layer of compost.

-I put in the 2 moss-covered stakes and attached the stems with jute string.
+I put in the two sphagnum moss stakes and attached the stems with jute string.
 More on the staking in the video above towards the end and below in the FAQs.

 As you can see from the thumbnail and lead photo, I ended up being able to get the bamboo hoop into the pot.
 It’ll give that new growth coming off the bottom something to climb up.